BudgieKitten/steganography/README.md

 ### Embed
 You can input your image and a secret message, then output a file of your own choice.

+##### Some notes
-Currently, this project only supports inputs of .jpg, .jpeg, .bmp and .png; However, only .png is supported as output format because in the RGBA color range only .png can take the value of Alpha
+1. Currently, this project only supports *inputs* of .jpg, .jpeg, .bmp and .png.
+However, only .png is supported as *output* format because in the RGBA color range, only .png can take the value of Alpha
+2. Currently, this project only supports UTF-8.
+Any foreign characters that don't belong to the ASCII table will be substituted as '?' character.

 ![Embed secret](./images/embed.png "Embed secret")

 ### Extract